 In 2002, the Company formed Two Flags Joint Venture LLC ("Two Flags") through the contribution of its domestic Days Inn trademark and related license agreements.
 The Company did not contribute any other assets to Two Flags.
 The Company then sold 49.9999% of Two Flags to Marriott International, Inc. ("Marriott") in exchange for the domestic Ramada trademark and related license agreements.
 The Company retained a 50.0001% equity interest in Two Flags, continues to control Two Flags and, therefore, consolidates Two Flags.
 Marriott's equity interest in Two Flags, which approximated \$100 million as of December 31, 2003 and 2002, is recorded as minority interest (within accounts payable and other current liabilities in 2003 and within non-current liabilities in 2002) on the Company's Consolidated Balance Sheets.
 Both Marriott and the Company have the right, but are not obligated, to cause the sale of Marriott's interest at any time after March 1, 2004 for approximately \$200 million, which represents the projected fair market value of Marriott's interest at such time.
 Upon exercise of this right by either party, the Company would own 100% of Two Flags and have exclusive rights to the domestic Ramada and Days Inn trademarks and the related license agreements.
-The Company expects to loan Two Flags on a substantially equal basis.
+The Company expects to loan Two Flags such amount to enable it to redeem Marriott's interest in 2004.
+Pursuant to the terms of the venture, the Company and Marriott share income from Two Flags on a substantially equal basis.
 By consent of both parties, Two Flags can be dissolved at any time and will otherwise terminate in accordance with the terms of its governing documents in March 2012.
 In the event of dissolution, Two Flags' assets will be distributed to the Company and Marriott in amounts that are in proportion to their relative capital accounts, with the Days Inn trademarks and related license agreement reverting back to the Company and the Ramada trademark and related license agreement reverting back to Marriott.